 - Author, Third Party Over Actions: Problems And Solutions, published by The Third Party and Additional Insured Liability Task Force of the Associated General Contractors of America, 1997

 - Co-Author, Contractual Risk Transfer: Strategies For Contract Indemnity And Insurance Provisions, published by International Risk Management Institute, Inc. of Dallas, Texas, August, 1995

 - Co-Author with Jack P. Gibson, Broad Form Property Damage Coverage, published by International Risk Management Institute, Inc. of Dallas, Texas, October, 1992

 Selected Recent Presentations & Other Publications

-- Speaker, “Covering All the Bases: How to Construct Your Builders Risk Policies and Prepare Your Claims to Maximize Your Coverage for General Conditions and Other Soft Costs,” AGC Surety Bonding and Construction Risk Management Conference, Naples, Florida, January, 2017
+- Presenter, “Covering All the Bases: How to Construct Your Builders Risk Policies and Prepare Your Claims to Maximize Your Coverage for General Conditions and Other Soft Costs,” AGC Surety Bonding and Construction Risk Management Conference, Naples, Florida, January, 2017

 - Presenter, “The Construction Defect Case: Litigating the Defect or Litigating to Coverage” American Bar Association Forum on Construction Law Annual Meeting, April 2016.